OUR Goal Is To:

 Inspired by the success of School Girls Unite, Intersect started by students at Bethesda-Chevy Chase High School (just outside Washington, DC) and Prerna Girls School (Lucknow, Uttar Pradesh) share the same concern about gender-based violence.
-Exchanging short videos that discuss sexual harassment and assault in both countries widen perspectives about this universal crisis.
-Soon these global activists will begin collaborating on strategies for local community action to stop sexual violence.
+They exchange short videos about sexual harassment and assault in both countries that widen perspectives about this universal crisis.
+These global activists are collaborating on strategies for local community action to stop sexual violence.
 Politics & Prose bookstore is hosting “Partnership Friday” to support Intersect from 9am-9pm on February 2.

 OTHER YOUTH-LED ADVOCACY